 Can you freeze cheese sauce?

-Cheese sauce freezes well because it contains a good amount of fat.
+Yes, it freezes well because it contains a good amount of fat.

 You can freeze it in a small container or in plastic bags, then let it thaw in the fridge when you’re ready to use it again.
 You can also thaw in the microwave.